NicolasMagain/nicolasmagain.github.io/team.md

 ---
 <h2>Team members</h2>
 <h2>PhD Students</h2>
+<h4>Elise Lebreton</h4>
+<p>Elise is a FRIA PhD student who is working on systematics and ecology of lichens, fungi and bacteria growing on leaves in tropical forests.</p>

 <h4>Anne-Laure Geboes</h4>
 <p>Anne-Laure is studying bioacoustics and conservation of the Corn bunting (Bruant proyer, Emberiza calandra) in Belgium and Europe.
 She is also involved with teaching activities in the specialized master in conservation biology and biodiversity management.
 <h2>Master students</h2>